Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 1. Determine the optimum levels for an item's Minimum and Maximum through the following features in eTurns.

-• Time period: Choose the number of days of history to use.
+- Time period: Choose the number of days of history to use.

-• Measurement Method: Choose Orders, Pulls and Pull Value as the transaction type to calculate "Usage."
+- Measurement Method: Choose Orders, Pulls, and Pull Value as the transaction type to calculate "Usage."

-• Calculated Minimum:For the bulk of your items, if an order were placed today, how many days before the order arrives?
+- Calculated Minimum: For the bulk of your items, if an order were placed today, how many days before would it arrive?
 Let's assume that number of days is 2.
 Then, if each item had 4 days of Average Daily Usage on-hand before a new order were placed, it is highly probable that none of your items will stock out.
 Therefore, the "Calculated Minimums" are 4 times each item's "Average Daily Usage."

-• Calculated Maximum:For the bulk of your items, how much more than the Minimum do you want the Maximum to be?
+- Calculated Maximum: For the bulk of your items, how much more than the Minimum do you want the Maximum to be?
 Twice as much?
 1.5 times?
 Let's assume it is twice the Minimum.
 That means you want to stock up to the level of 8 days of Average Daily Usage as the Maximum.

-• Annual Inventory Carrying Costs:Typically, the cost of keeping, storing, protecting, replacing from theft, financing and so on is 25% to 55% of the value of the total inventory.
+- Annual Inventory Carrying Costs: Typically, the cost of keeping, storing, protecting, and replacing inventory lost to theft, along with financing and related costs, is 25% to 55% of the total inventory value.
 To whatever percentage the total inventory value can be reduced, that same percentage can reduce the annual cost of carrying inventory.

 2. Optimize inventory and maximize service levels with these capabilities in eTurns:

-• Calculate average inventory value.When the optimized Minimum and Maximum inventory levels are calculated for each item, we can calculate the average value of what the inventory should be: (Min + Max)/2.
-The theory is that the inventory system should strive to keep the on-hand quantity somewhere between the Min and Max.
+- Calculate average inventory value.
+When the optimized Minimum and Maximum inventory levels are calculated for each item, we can compute the average inventory level as (Min + Max)/2.
+The theory is that the inventory system should aim to keep the on-hand quantity between Min and Max.
 Since no reordering happens until the Minimum is breached, this calculation is a conservative estimate of "Optimized Inventory Levels."

-• Determine whether on-hand quantities are on target.Calculating the difference between Optimized Inventory levels and actual will determine if the current on-hand quantities are too high, too low, or close to correct.
-The total of the differences is the amount of money that can be saved or that is needed to increase on-hand quantities.
-Typically, organizations' Mins and Maxes are too high and determining the correct target values can lead to a significant savings by removing excess inventory and reducing carrying costs.
+- Determine whether on-hand quantities are on target.
+Calculating the difference between Optimized Inventory levels and actual on-hand quantities will determine whether the current on-hand quantities are too high, too low, or close to correct.
+The total of the differences is the amount of money that can be saved, or that is needed to increase on-hand quantities.
+Typically, organizations' Mins and Maxes are set too high, and determining the correct target values can yield significant savings by removing excess inventory and reducing carrying costs.

-• Improve Min/Max targets to continually optimize inventory.Using eTurns Min/Max Tuning allows for continual inventory optimization.
+- Improve Min/Max targets to continually optimize inventory.
+Using eTurns Min/Max Tuning allows for continual inventory optimization.
 Typically, an organization's current Mins and Maxes are significantly different than the calculated/optimized Mins and Maxes.
-Gradually adjusting these closer to the optimized values is needed. eTurns TrackStock provides a "slider" for both the Minimum and Maximum to create "trial" values for the user to move closer to the calculated Mins and Maxes to assess the amount of savings, the impact of the change to the current Mins and Maxes, and any other impact.
+Gradually adjusting these closer to the optimized values is needed. eTurns TrackStock provides a "slider" for both the Minimum and Maximum to create "trial" values, allowing the user to move closer to the calculated Mins and Maxes to assess the amount of savings, the impact of the change on the current Mins and Maxes, and any other impacts.

 Once the user has adjusted the Mins and Maxes to levels that are very close to the calculated Mins and Maxes, the user can set any number of items to "automatic."
 This setting will automatically adjust the Min and Max each day, based on any additional Pulls or just the passage of another day.
 Both of these influence the "average daily usage" calculation and, therefore, result in the optimized Min and Max for each item.